 5 STEPSHow to Use Food-to-Exercise Converter

 Convert food calories into equivalent exercise minutes.
-Understand the physical effort needed to burn off your meals and snacks, empowering smarter dietary choices and fitness motivation.
+Understand the physical effort needed to burn off your meals and snacks, supporting smarter.

 ReadHow To Use